Young Turk Revolution: Rise of the opposition

-The origins of the revolution lie within the Young Turk movement, an opposition movement which wished to see Abdul Hamid II's authoritarianism regime dismantled, and saw themselves as successors of the Young Ottomans.
+The origins of the revolution lie within the Young Turk movement, an opposition movement which wished to see Abdul Hamid II's authoritarian regime dismantled, and saw themselves as successors of the Young Ottomans.
 Being imperialists, they believed Abdul Hamid was an illegitimate sultan for giving away territories in the Berlin Treaty and for not being confrontational enough to the Great Powers.
 In addition to a return to rule of law instead of royal arbitrary rule, they believed that a constitution would negate any motivation for non-Muslim subjects to join nationalist separatist organizations, and therefore negate any justification by the Great Powers to intervene in the Empire.
 Most of the Young Turks were exiled intelligentsia, however by 1906–1908 many officers and bureaucrats in the Balkans were inducted into the Committee of Union and Progress, the preeminent Young Turk organization.

 While the Young Turks were in consensus that some reform was necessary for Ottomanism, the idea of national unity among the ethnic groups of the Ottoman Empire, they disagreed how far reform should go.
 The anti-Hamidians in the Ottoman Empire that joined the CUP were conservative liberal, imperialist, technocratists.
 To what extent they could have achieved praxis was dubious, as Ahmet Rıza, the exiled CUP leader, initially denounced revolution.
 Some Young Turks wished for a federation of nations under an Ottoman monarch, as exemplified in Prince Sabahaddin's movement, though after his failed coup attempt in 1903 his faction was discredited.

 Causes

+Grievances by oppressed minorities

+The struggles of oppressed nationalities within the Ottoman Empire also contributed significantly to the movement led by the Young Turks.
+These included Armenian, Macedonian, Bulgarian, and Albanian struggles against Hamidian rule.

+The Armenian Revolutionary Federation (ARF) was one of the most important revolutionary organizations opposing Abdul Hamid II, and its alliance with Young Turk factions helped transform unrest in eastern Anatolia into a constitutional political movement.
+The cooperation was operational as well as political: in Van in 1907, Unionist and ARF fedais jointly resisted government troops and coordinated a threat against the governor, while practical cooperation also occurred in Erzurum.
+Turkish and Armenian revolutionaries jointly challenged provincial authority and helped formulate a common programme encompassing strikes, tax resistance, military propaganda, armed resistance, and general insurrection.
+By organizing Armenian peasants around land repossession and resistance, the ARF inserted the material grievances of an oppressed population into constitutional politics and encouraged the Committee of Union and Progress (CUP) to pursue a broader uprising.